Free Scaling Retail Business Guide

 There are several tools available that can be used to create product SKUs, such as:

 1. SKU Labs – a software solution that automates inventory, order, and shipping management.
-It also includes a feature to create custom SKUs for products.
+It also features a custom SKU creation tool for products.

 2. Zoho Inventory – an SKU management software that comes with a SKU generator feature.
-This tool can help create custom SKUs for products and variants.
+This tool helps create custom SKUs for products and their variants.

 3. QuickBooks – an accounting software that also includes an inventory management feature.
 It allows users to create custom SKUs for products.